 Reports

-If you are in need of a report regarding your child, please discuss with your OT.
-Reports are charged depending on their level of complexity, as follows:
+If you require a letter of support or a report regarding your child, please discuss this with your OT.
+Reports are charged depending on their level of complexity.

 Medicare